 - MIPS exemption for QPs

-Physician participants in BPCI Advanced PGPs or Conveners can achieve QP status if attribution thresholds are met.
-Hospital-only BPCI Advanced participation does not directly produce QP status for the participating hospital's employed physicians unless physician services flow through a BPCI Advanced PGP.
+Physician participants in BPCI Advanced PGPs or Conveners could achieve QP status if attribution thresholds were met.
+Hospital-only BPCI Advanced participation did not directly produce QP status for the participating hospital's employed physicians unless physician services flowed through a BPCI Advanced PGP.

 Beneficiary attribution and patient experience

-BPCI Advanced beneficiaries are claims-based attributed to the participant whose anchor stay or procedure triggers the episode:
+BPCI Advanced beneficiaries were claims-based attributed to the participant whose anchor stay or procedure triggered the episode:

-- Beneficiary admitted to a BPCI Advanced participating hospital for an MS-DRG covered by that hospital's selected clinical episode categories → automatic 90-day episode
+- A beneficiary admitted to a BPCI Advanced participating hospital for an MS-DRG covered by that hospital's selected clinical episode categories → automatic 90-day episode

-- Beneficiary undergoes a BPCI Advanced PGP's outpatient procedure → automatic 90-day episode
+- A beneficiary who underwent a BPCI Advanced PGP's outpatient procedure → automatic 90-day episode

-Beneficiaries do not enroll, do not opt in, do not opt out, and may not even know their episode is included in BPCI Advanced.
-They retain all Medicare FFS rights — freedom of choice of post-acute care, freedom to see any Medicare provider, no enrollment, no cost, no benefit changes.
-BPCI Advanced is operationally invisible to beneficiaries.
+Beneficiaries did not enroll, did not opt in, did not opt out, and may not even have known their episode was included in BPCI Advanced.
+They retained all Medicare FFS rights: freedom of choice of post-acute care, freedom to see any Medicare provider, no enrollment, no cost, and no benefit changes.
+BPCI Advanced was operationally invisible to beneficiaries.

 Relationship to CJR (mandatory Atlanta MSA model)

-The Comprehensive Care for Joint Replacement (CJR) Model is a separate mandatory bundled payment model focused on hip and knee replacement (MS-DRGs 469 and 470, plus knee replacement codes).
-CJR has operated since April 1, 2016 in 67 selected Metropolitan Statistical Areas — including the Atlanta MSA.
+The Comprehensive Care for Joint Replacement (CJR) Model was a separate mandatory bundled payment model focused on hip and knee replacement (MS-DRGs 469 and 470, plus knee replacement codes).
+CJR operated from April 1, 2016 in selected Metropolitan Statistical Areas, including the Atlanta MSA.
+Like BPCI Advanced, CJR was a precursor to the mandatory TEAM model, which now succeeds it.

 Key differences